PalaioGG/yu-gi-oh-app/README.md

 Next, created the `card-information` component.
 This is the basic logic of the controllers.

-During these stages, code was revisited and refactored.
+During these stages, code was revised and refactored.

 The UI was developed last, with responsiveness in mind.
 Added a `toggleable` directive for the `deck` sidebar.